 The support should be for solar electricity, offshore wind, and other clean energy technologies.
 But the Government has instead attacked these while continuing to subsidise fossil fuels and nuclear to the tune of £billions.

-The lead department on mitigation used to be the Department of Energy and Climate Change, but DECC was axed by Theresa May in her reshuffle and climate change moved to the new Department of Business, Energy and Industrial Strategy.
+The lead department on mitigation used to be the Department of Energy and Climate Change, but DECC was axed by Theresa May and climate change moved to the new Department of Business, Energy and Industrial Strategy.

 Write to the Secretary of State for Environment, Food and Rural Affairs